Christian Living

 Required reading.
 A classic of experiential religion.
 This was the first book of its type in America.
 Alexander defines true religious experience as the objective truths of God’s Word stamped on the soul, with all the effects that follow.

-Alexander, Archibald – The Way of Salvation Familiarly Explained in a Conversation Between a Father and his Children1800, 78 pages, by Archibald Alexander
+The Way of Salvation Familiarly Explained in a Conversation Between a Father and his Children (1800) 78 pp.

 Einstein said what takes brilliance is making complex truths simple to understand.
 Alexander was brilliant.
 Here is help for you talking to your children about the Lord.

-Buchanan, James – Comfort in Affliction: Meditations, Buy 1851, 254 pages, the substance of these meditations were given in 1832
+Buchanan, James – Comfort in Affliction: Meditations Buy (1851) 254 pp. The substance of these meditations was given in 1832.

 This is some of the dearest and most poignant Christian literature, filled with comfort for those suffering in affliction.